-The intent is to continue the requirement expressed in the 1979 version of the Code that surety bonds be provided to secure the faithful performance of construction associated with infrastructure facilities, as well as the faithful payment of suppliers and subcontractors, irrespective of project delivery method.
-Paragraph (b) confirms that the surety bonds are to be provided from reputable sureties authorized to do business in the [State].
-Regulations requiring sureties to be listed on the U.S. Treasury list may be one appropriate vehicle for accomplishing this goal.
+The intent is to continue the requirement that surety bonds be provided to secure the faithful performance of construction associated with infrastructure facilities, as well as the faithful payment of suppliers and subcontractors, irrespective of project delivery method.
+Paragraph (b) confirms that the surety bonds are to be provided from reputable sureties authorized to do business in the [Enacting Jurisdiction].
+Regulations [Operational procedures] requiring sureties to be listed on the U.S. Treasury list may be one appropriate vehicle for accomplishing this goal.

 - (2) Reduction of Bond Amounts.
-Regulations may authorize the Chief Procurement Officer or head of a Purchasing Agency to reduce the amount of performance and payment bonds to [50%] of the amounts established in Subsection (1) of this Section. - (3) Authority to Require Additional Bonds.
-Nothing in this Section shall be construed to limit the authority of the [State] to require a performance bond or other security in addition to such bonds, or in circumstances other than specified in Subsection (1) of this Section. - (4) Suits on Payment Bonds Right to Institute.
+Regulations [Operational procedures] may authorize the Chief Procurement Officer or head of a Purchasing Agency to reduce the amount of performance and payment bonds to [50%] of the amounts established in Subsection (1) of this Section. - (3) Authority to Require Additional Bonds.
+Nothing in this Section shall be construed to limit the authority of the [Purchasing Agency] to require a performance bond or other security in addition to such bonds, or in circumstances other than specified in Subsection (1) of this Section. - (4) Suits on Payment Bonds--Right to Institute.
 Every person who has furnished labor or material to the contractor or its subcontractors for the work provided in the contract, in respect of which a payment bond is furnished under this Section, and who has not been paid in full therefor before the expiration of a period of 90 days after the day on which the last of the labor was done or performed by such person or material was furnished or supplied by such person for which such claim is made, shall have the right to sue on the payment bond for the amount, or the balance thereof, unpaid at the time of institution of such suit and to prosecute said action for the sum or sums justly due such person; provided, however, that any person having a direct contractual relationship with a subcontractor of the contractor, but no contractual relationship express or implied with the contractor furnishing said payment bond, shall have a right of action upon the payment bond upon giving written notice to the contractor within 90 days from the date on which such person did or performed the last of the labor or furnished or supplied the last of the material upon which such claim is made, stating with substantial accuracy the amount claimed and the name of the party to whom the material was furnished or supplied or for whom the labor was done or performed.
 Such notice shall be personally served or served by other form of receipted transmittal that confirms actual delivery to the contractor at any place the contractor maintains an office or conducts its business.

-(5) Suits on Payment Bonds - Where and When Brought.
+(5) Suits on Payment Bonds--Where and When Brought.
 Every suit instituted upon a payment bond shall be brought in a court of competent jurisdiction for the county or district in which the construction contract was to be performed, but no such suit shall be commenced after the expiration of one year after the day on which the last of the labor was performed or material was supplied by the person bringing suit.
 The obligee named in the bond need not be joined as a party in any such suit.

-The provision of this Section with respect to suits on payment bonds essentially follows the Miller Act, 40 U.S.C. \$270 (1970), and many similar State statutes.
-The language is unchanged in all material respects from Section 5-302 of the 1979 Code, except that subparagraph (4) is amended to authorize notice to be given by any method that produces a receipted transmittal, including registered mail, certified mail, overnight mail, or overnight delivery service.
+The provision of this Section with respect to suits on payment bonds essentially follows the Miller Act, 40 U.S.C. §270 (1970), and many similar State statutes.

-§5-303 Bond Forms and Copies.
+§5-203 Bond Forms and Copies.